 A newspaper digital archive offering full-text and full-image articles for significant US newspapers.
 Our subscription includes access to Chicago Defender (1910-1975); Chicago Tribune (1849-1990); Los Angeles Times (1881-1990); The New York Times (1851-2010) with Index (1851-1993); San Francisco Chronicle (1865-1922); The Wall Street Journal (1889-1996); and The Washington Post (1877-1997).

-Search and view newspaper pages from 1880-1922 and find information about American newspapers published from 1690-present.
+Search America's historic newspaper pages from 1789-1963 or use the U.S. Newspaper Directory to find information about American newspapers published between 1690-present.

 To date, over 200,000 pages of California newspapers have been digitized.
 Chronicling America is sponsored jointly by the National Endowment for the Humanities and the Library of Congress as part of the National Digital Newspaper Program (NDNP).

 Historic newspapers as fully text-searchable facsimile images.
 [1690 - 1876]

 Access to hundreds of historic newspapers, providing more than one million pages as fully text-searchable facsimile images.
 Based largely on Clarence Brigham's "History and Bibliography of American Newspapers,1690-1820."
 (Archive of Americana allows cross-searching of several databases: Early American Imprints , Series I and II; Early American Newspapers; American State Papers; US Congressional Serial Set.)

 The most comprehensive source of information about significant newspaper collections in print, digital, and micro formats.
 [1649-present]

 A database of more than 20,000 newspaper titles from over 150 countries dating back over 350 years.
 A useful source for identifying the titles of newspapers from a region during a given time period.
 (The source does not link to full text.)